sethsh7/hla-prs-toolkit/README.md

 # Polygenic Risk Score (PRS) Toolkit for HLA

-#### Please note the terms Polygenic Risk Score (PRS) and Genetic Risk Score (GRS) are used interchangeably.

-This toolkit contains a collection of scripts for generating Single Nucleotide Polymorphism (SNP) based Polygenic Risk Scores (PRS) for common polygenic disease / traits where Human Leukocyte Antigen (HLA) region epistasis (gene vs gene interaction) is modelled using SNPs in strong Linkage Disequilbrium with alleles.
+This toolkit is for generating Single Nucleotide Polymorphism (SNP) based Polygenic Risk Scores (PRS) for common polygenic disease / traits where it is necessary to impute HLA alleles using single SNPs and model epistasis.

-The major advantage of this is the ability to call HLA haplogenotypes (e.g DR3/DQ2.5) using SNPs alone which is signifiantly more cost and time effective in practice than alternative methods such SNP-chip imputation and HLA typing.
+The major advantage of this is the ability to call HLA haplogenotypes (e.g DR3/DQ2.5) using SNPs alone which is quicker and more cost effective than typical methods such array imputation and HLA typing.
 Demo data and guide files are provided for our own published PRS but these could be easily generated in order to apply code to your own HLA calling and or scoring schema.

-This work is a collective effort from researchers at the University of Exeter and elsewhere, please see references to corresponding publications below.
-For any questions about code on this page please contact Seth Sharp by email (s.sharp@exeter.ac.uk).
-For any questions about the individual PRS included please contact the corresponding author of the relevant publication cited.
+please see references to corresponding publications below.
+For any questions about code on this page please contact Seth Sharp by email (Ssharp@stanford.edu).

 ## Updates
 7/8/2022 - Updated the SNP lists for TOPMED (r2) imputations as per NIH TOPMED server 7/8/2022 - Reordered the SNP lists folder to split by TOPMED vs 1000G imputation.

-19/12/2021 - ****Release 0.21-beta (link below)****\
-19/12/2021 - Spreadsheet enhancements and minor bugfixes [Notes](https://github.com/sethsh7/hla-prs-toolkit/pull/13)\
-19/12/2021 - Release 0.2-beta\
-19/12/2021 - NEW: Addition of HLA LD-Tiebreak algorithm based on reference ranking (see updated instructions below) [Notes](https://github.com/sethsh7/hla-prs-toolkit/pull/12)\
-18/12/2021 - TOPMED references are changed to HRC+TOPMED as it has become apparent not all listed variants are available in TOPMED.\
-18/12/2021 - A bug fix update was applied - [Notes](https://github.com/sethsh7/hla-prs-toolkit/pull/11)
+7/8/2022 - Added a wrapper script

 ## Download
 [hla-prs-toolkit-0.21b.zip](https://github.com/sethsh7/hla-prs-toolkit/releases/download/0.21-beta/hla-prs-toolkit-0.21b.zip) - Latest version of all scripts and demo data.\